devapeu/meal-planner/README.md

 # Meal Planner

-Weekly meal planner with a shopping list and recipes to add from made with Vue 3 and a Django + MySQL backend.
+Weekly meal planner with a shopping list and recipes to add from made with Vue 3 and a Django + PostgreSQL backend.

 ## Backend